WebGPU Development Pixels: Shader Programming

 ★ ★ ★ ★ ★

-January 30, 2026
+January 20, 2026

-January 11, 2026
+January 17, 2026

 I'll be honest, I wasn't sure what to expect with WebGPU Development Pixels: Shader Programming, but wow!
 It completely blew me away.
-The way the author explains wgsl made everything click for me.
+The way the author explains programming made everything click for me.
 I've been struggling with shader for years, and this book gave me the tools I needed.
-My favorite part was when they talked about wgsl - it reminded me so much of my own experience with graphics.
+My favorite part was when they talked about wgsl - it reminded me so much of my own experience with simulation.
 I've already recommended it to all my friends!

 Recommended Books